Nigerian Tax System 2026

 ₦

-Please enter a valid amount (0 or more)
+Enter a valid amount

 ₦

-Please enter a valid amount (0 or more)
+Enter a valid amount

-Determines your PIT band and therefore your CGT rate
+Determines your PIT band and CGT rate

 CGT Computation